-Knickpoints often form in bedrock rivers in response to base level lowering.
+Abstract.
+Knickpoints often form in bedrock rivers in response to base-level lowering.
 These knickpoints can migrate upstream without dissipating.
-In the case of alluvial rivers, an impulsive lowering of base level due to, for example, a fault associated with an earth-

-- quake or dam removal commonly produces smooth, upstream-progressing degradation.
-The knickpoint associated with suddenly lowered base level quickly dissipates.
-Here, however, we use experiments to demonstrate that, under conditions of Froudesupercritical flow over an alluvial bed, suddenly lowered base level can lead to the formation of upstream-migrating knickpoints that do not dissipate.
-The base level fall - can generate a single knickpoint or multiple knickpoints.
-Multiple knickpoints take the form of cyclic steps (i.e., trains of upstream-migrating bedforms, each bounded by a hydraulic jump upstream and downstream).
+In the case of alluvial rivers, an impulsive lowering of base level due to, for example, a fault associated with an earthquake or dam removal commonly produces smooth, upstream-progressing degradation; the knickpoint associated with suddenly lowered base level quickly dissipates.
+Here, however, we use experiments to demonstrate that under conditions of Froude-supercritical flow over an alluvial bed, an instantaneous drop in base level can lead to the formation of upstream-migrating knickpoints that do not dissipate.
+The base-level fall can generate a single knickpoint, or multiple knickpoints.
+Multiple knickpoints take the form of cyclic steps, that is, trains of upstream-migrating bedforms, each bounded by a hydraulic jump upstream and downstream.
 In our experiments, trains of knickpoints were transient, eventually migrating out of the alluvial reach as the bed evolved to a new equilibrium state regulated with lowered base level.
-Thus the allogenic perturba- - tion of lowered base level can trigger the autogenic generation of multiple knickpoints, which are sustained until the alluvial reach recovers a graded state.
+Thus the allogenic perturbation of base-level fall can trigger the autogenic generation of multiple knickpoints which are sustained until the alluvial reach recovers a graded state.